 Below, we review what we know about the track record of economic empowerment programs, and then lay out our principles for evaluating economic empowerment charities.

-For donors interested in supporting microfinance in particular, we recommend:
+For donors interested in supporting microfinance in particular, we suggest:

 Below we summarize what we know about the track record of different approaches to economic empowerment.